-Up to the best 5 scores from the 7 available races count at the end of the series.
-If you score points in less than 5 races, you will appear on the league table below those runners who have taken part in 5 or more races for your information but you will not count towards the official final league table standings or be eligible for prizes.
+Up to the best 4 scores from the 7 available races count at the end of the series for 2023.
+If you score points in less than 4 races, you will appear on the league table below those runners who have taken part in 4 or more races for your information but you will not count towards the official final league table standings or be eligible for prizes.

-The RunDerby race series for 2018 scoring has been agreed as below:
+The RunDerby race series scoring for 2023 is as follows:

 - 250 points will be awarded for 1st place, reducing down by 1 point per position down to 10 points for the 240th finisher.

 - All finishers below 240th position will all be awarded 10 points each.

 - There will be a separate league table for males and females with independent scores and prize structure.